Khawlaab/BeeQueen_shop-website/README.md

 # BeeQueen_shop-website
-My first website using HTML ,CSS,JS ,PHP
- I used php just in the login/signup forms
+My first website using HTML ,CSS,JS and I used php just in the login/signup